 Carr scores 19, No. 2 Texas beats No. 7 Creighton 72-67

-AUSTIN, Texas (AP) Texas had pressured Creighton's shooters into a miserable night, only to watch a late flurry of 3-pointers start swishing.
+AUSTIN, Texas – Texas had pressured Creighton’s shooters into a miserable night, only to watch a late flurry of 3-pointers start swishing.

 An 11-point Longhorns lead was down to three.